skkeeper/linux-clicky/README.md

 - Supports basic volume control;
 - Uses threads to avoid problems with quick typing;
 - Produces the sound on key down, this way the sound doesn't loop if you keep the key pressed.
+- It's possible to diversify the sound of some keys.
+By default the SPACE and ENTER key have a specific sound.

 ## Dependencies